The Pretesting Effect: Why Testing Before Teaching WorksThe Pretesting Effect: Why Testing Before Teaching Works - educational concept illustration

 For students with significant anxiety about errors, introduce pretesting gradually and ensure framing emphasises the learning function rather than the assessment function.
 As students experience pretesting benefits without negative consequences, comfort typically increases.

-Pretesting pairs effectively with retrieval practice by creating multiple touchpoints with material, and with collaborative learning when students discuss pretest answers before instruction.
+Pretesting pairs effectively with retrieval practise by creating multiple touchpoints with material, and with collaborative learning when students discuss pretest answers before instruction.
 It also enhances metacognition when students reflect on how their understanding changed from pretest to post-test.
 These combinations create powerful learning experiences that reinforce content through multiple pathways.

 Pretesting works well in combination with other scientifically supported approaches.